SEO for Overlanding Gear: Targeting Long-Tail Keywords

 Content creation, blog posts, buying guides

-Expanded keyword coverage, increased authority
+Wider keyword coverage, stronger topical authority

-Organic visibility, new keyword rankings
+Organic visibility, new keywords in search results

 Month 4–6

-Stronger domain authority, better indexing
+Higher domain authority and better indexing

-Page speed, crawl stats, backlink quality
+Page speed, crawl stats, high-quality links

 Month 7–12

-Continuous optimization, seasonal content
+Continuous improvements, seasonal content

-Sustained growth, seasonal traffic spikes
+Sustained organic growth and seasonal traffic lifts

 Year-over-year growth, conversion rates